-I graduated with a degree in ‘Philosophy’ and minor in ‘English’ from the University of Minnesota.
-Some years later, I attended the Diaspora Yeshiva in Jerusalem, Israel; ‘Philosophy and English’ transformed into ‘Talmud’ and ‘Hebrew’.
-I lived and studied in Jerusalem, Israel and worked as a ‘gabai tzdokah’, roughly translated as ‘charity collector’.
-Always philosophical about life, my collecting funds to support Torah scholars appealed to me as an act of ‘mezakeh ha’rabim’ or helping the public to acquire ‘zechut’, merit — and, according to tradition — I also shared in the spiritual reward of the Torah study of those scholars who were assisted by the collections.
+I finally realized that my spiritual aspirations for self-realization could never be satisfied in the USA; I moved to Israel and attended the Diaspora Yeshiva in Jerusalem.
+Here finally I felt at home, spiritually and materially.
+Always philosophical about life, I worked as a ‘gabai tzdokah’, roughly translated as ‘charity collector’, collecting money for the yeshiva appealed to me as an act of ‘mezakeh ha’rabim’ or helping the public to acquire ‘zechut’, merit — and, according to tradition — I also shared in the spiritual reward of the Torah study of those scholars who were assisted by the collections.
 I placed pushkes, charity boxes, in homes in Jerusalem, Bnei Brak, and Haifa.
-When doors opened, I was greeted by smiles and even invited in for tea.
+When doors opened, I was greeted by smiles and even invited in for tea and refreshments.
 Once a child opened the door and declared: ‘Momi, a mensch!’

 I experienced the first Gulf War, 1990-1991.
 At night, the sirens would suddenly screamed their warning to everyone to stop everything and return to their homes, as the missiles launched from Iraq sped on to their targets in Tel-Aviv.
 After the war, a new spirit over came me and I returned to the United States, to Los Angeles, and then a few years later, I moved to Boston.